bscout9956/texture-upscaler/README.md

 `step3_assemble_tiles.sh`: Reassemble tiles and use the overlap for blending (to remove seams), recombine the RGB and alpha, with optional rescaling

 ### Scripts to prepare for training  ###
 `training/step1_create_tiles.sh`: Create equal size tiles (1 for HR/GT, 1 downscaled for LR), separating the RGB and alpha, use separate directories according to regexp

 `training/step2_cleanup_tiles.sh`: Cleanup tiles, remove tiles that have too little colors and/or that do not fit the required size for HR/GT and LR

 `training/step3_select_tiles.sh`: Select tiles according to a specified percentage to be used for training and validation

+`training/step4_crop_center.sh`: A workaround/sanity check to correct any tiles that aren't perfectly square.

 ## Installing ESRGAN and/or SFTGAN